tzolov/calcite-sql-rewriter/README.md

 In-place operations like `UPDATE` or `DELETE` require additional effort to `emulate`:
 [HAWQ-304](https://issues.apache.org/jira/browse/HAWQ-304), [HIVE-5317](https://issues.apache.org/jira/browse/HIVE-5317)

-This project project provides a workaround that emulates `ISERT`, `UPDATE` and `DELETE` operations by convertying them into append-only `INSERT` and using two additional columns (per-table): `version_number` to keep the latest ROW version and `sequence_version_number` to mark if and when a row is deleted.
+This project provides a workaround that emulates the `INSERT`, `UPDATE` and `DELETE` operations by converting them into append-only `INSERT` such.
+E.g. instead of updating rows, insert the new version of the row using two additional metadata columns: `version_number` and `subsequent_version_number`.
+The `version_number` holds the version when the row was inserted.
+Latest `version_number` represents to the current record version.
+The `subsequent_version_number` is set only when the row is marked as deleted.

-[Apache Calcite](https://calcite.apache.org/) is leveraged as `JDBC` proxy to convert the incoming `INSERT, UDATE and DELTE` operations into `append-only` `INSERTS.
-It hides the plumbing code.
+[Apache Calcite](https://calcite.apache.org/) is leveraged to implement this MMVC-like management.
+Calicte exposes an `JDBC` connection and internally converts all incoming `INSERT, UDATE and DELTE` operations into append-only `INSERT`s as explained by the convention below.

-For example given a business table that should looks like this:
+For example given a business table `depts` with two columns `deptno` (key) and `department_name`:
 ```sql
 CREATE TABLE hr.depts (
   deptno                    SERIAL                   NOT NULL,